tairenpiao/GCN_Final_DeepGCNs/README.md

 # PIAO_TAIREN_GCN_Final_DeepGCNs
 Course GCN final project.

-This repository is highly borrowed from original paper's code.
+This repository is partly borrowed from original paper's code.
 This repository is only for the final porject.

 I fixed large part of code for running without problem.